cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

 ===================================

 #. `Sign up for PayPal Commerce Platform <https://www.paypal.com/us/business/platforms-and-marketplaces>`_.

-   When contacting PayPal, tell them that your BN Code is ``CSCART_MP_PPCP``, and ask for checkout API and onboarding API.

 #.
 Install the :doc:`/user_guide/addons/paypal_commerce_platform/index` add-on.

 #.
 Create a :doc:`new payment method </user_guide/payment_methods/adding_payment>` based on the PayPal Commerce Platform processor.